Zhuinden/navigator/README.md

     }

     @Override
-    protected void onViewRestored(View view) {
+    protected void onStateRestored(View view) {
-        // this is called after view state (and controller state) is restored }
+        // this is called after view and controller state is restored }

     @Override